Master’s in Psychology

 No matter what specialization you choose, a master’s thesis forms the capstone that cements the skills and knowledge gained in your studies.

-A master’s thesis is a scholarly paper running from 40 to 80 pages in length.
+A master’s thesis is a scholarly paper that often ranges from 40 to 80 pages in length, though requirements vary by program.
 It can take you most of the last year of your program to complete.
 You will probably spend much of your first year thinking about it, laying the groundwork, and working out the project with your thesis advisor.
 It will end up encapsulating not only what you have been taught, but also original research that you design and collect data to support.

 The paper is the expression of your ideas and interests in your specialty area.
 You’ll defend it in front of a thesis committee, who will challenge you and elevate your work until it is publication-quality.